BlogTalkRadio/Minimum/README.md

 ```

 `mm.callbacks` has some other features like:
-- `suspend` and `resume` the execution of the events callbacks, it was a good solution for binding and unbind UI controls.
+- `suspend` and `resume` the execution of the events callbacks, it is a good solution for binding and unbinding UI controls.
-- `setAutoFireOnNewAdds`: is used to autofire events for new listeners that where attached after the business fire.
+- `setAutoFireOnNewAdds`: is used to autofire events for new listeners that were attached after the callback was fired.
-- `mm.callbacks(false)`: is to make that any error that could be thrown by a listener function, is not bubble up.
-So the execution of your app is not stop. **note:** the trapped errors will be shown always in the console.
+- `mm.callbacks(false)`: enforces that any error that could be thrown by a listener function, is not bubbled up.
+So the execution of your app is not stopped. **note:** the trapped errors will always be shown on the console.

 Check callbacks code and tests:
 https://github.com/BlogTalkRadio/Minimum/blob/master/src/callbacks.js